poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c04-gapminder-assignment.md

   subtly hinted at.
 - I still haven’t for the life of me figured out the hella countries problem, but the fill at least lets you know the outlier countries.

+**For Resubmission**

+- loaded patchwork library so that I didn’t have to combine them into one dataframe, then put them together and identified the outlier countries on both boxplots

+- put them into boxplots together

+- scaled x on log axis

 # Your Own EDA